cloudify-incubator/cloudify-ecosystem-test/README.md

 ### Options:

-  -l, --license TEXT          Licence for the manager, should be either path
-                              to licence file or base64 encoded licence string. [default: (license.yaml)]
+`l, --license TEXT` - Licence for the manager, should be either path to licence file or base64 encoded licence string.
+Default: license.yaml

-  -s, --secret TEXT           A secret to update on the manager, should be
-                              provided as secret_key=secret_value.
-This
-                              argument can be used multiple times.
+`-s, --secret TEXT` - A secret to update on the manager, should be provided as secret_key=secret_value.
+This argument can be used multiple times.

-  -fs, --file-secret TEXT     A secret to update on the manager, should be
-                              provided as secret_key=file_path.
-This argument
-                              can be used multiple times.
+ `-fs, --file-secret TEXT` - A secret to update on the manager, should be provided as secret_key=file_path.
+This argument can be used multiple times.

-  -es, --encoded-secret TEXT  Base 64 encoded secret to update on the manager,
-                              should be provided as
+`-es, --encoded-secret TEXT` - Base 64 encoded secret to update on the manager, should be provided as secret_key=secret_value_base_64_encoded.
-                              secret_key=secret_value_base_64_encoded.
-This
-                              argument can be used multiple times.
+This argument can be used multiple times.

-  -p, --plugin TEXT           Plugin to upload before test invocation, should be
-                              provided as --plugin plugin_wagon_url
-                              plugin.yaml_url.
-This argument can be used
+`-p, --plugin TEXT` - Plugin to upload before test invocation, should be provided as --plugin plugin_wagon_url plugin.yaml_url.
+This argument can be used multiple times.
-                              multiple times.

-  --bundle-path PATH          Plugins bundle tgz file path.
+`--bundle-path PATH` - Plugins bundle tgz file path.

-  --skip-bundle-upload        Specify --skip-bundle-upload for not uploading
-                              plugins bundle before the test. [default:
+`--skip-bundle-upload` - Specify --skip-bundle-upload for not uploading plugins bundle before the test.
+Default: False.
-                              (False)]

-  -c, --container-name TEXT   Manager docker container name. [default:
+`-c, --container-name TEXT` - Manager docker container name.
+Default: cfy_manager.
-                              (cfy_manager)]

-  --yum-package TEXT          Yum package to install on the manager container.
+`--yum-package TEXT` - Yum package to install on the manager container.

 ### Example